This post may contain affiliate links. Please read my disclosure.

 It may be the cheapest one available, but the 1.5 quart Cuisinart Ice Cream Maker is super simple to use and makes the best ice cream at home.

-So this was actually something new I learned by watching the Tasty video.
-Xanthan gum helps stabilize the ice cream and prevents ice crystals from forming.
 The usual problem with homemade ice cream is it will only lasts a couple of days before ice crystals form.
 But the xanthan gum helps battle this.

 You can although I highly recommend trying to use whole milk and heavy cream as the high fat content creates the creamy texture when the ice cream is cooled.
-Nearly any type of milk will work, and you can substitute half-and-half for the cream.
-But just keep in mind, it won’t be as creamy and could get icy.

 Homemade Ice Cream Tips

-- Don’t cut the fat and calories – ice cream is not the dessert that you should be cutting the fat.
+- Don’t cut the fat and calories – Ice cream is not the dessert that you should be cutting the fat.
 It depends on the high-fat content to create a creamy texture.
 If you go lower fat, it will cause an icy ice cream.
 If you’re on a diet, just have a smaller scoop!

-- Add extract at right time – if you add an extract or alcohol while the custard is too hot, you won’t get the actual flavor as it will cook out slightly.
+- Add extract at right time – If you add an extract or alcohol while the custard is too hot, you won’t get the actual flavor as it will cook out slightly.
 Just wait until right before you pour the custard into the ice cream maker to add it.

-- Chill the custard – you don’t necessarily need to chill the custard overnight, but you want to chill until it is as cold as possible.
+- Chill the custard – You don’t necessarily need to chill the custard overnight, but you want to chill until it is as cold as possible.

-- Use frozen bowl – make sure your ice cream bowl has been frozen for at least 24 hours, otherwise you aren’t giving the ice cream a great chance of freeze.
+- Use frozen bowl – Make sure your ice cream bowl has been frozen for at least 24 hours, otherwise you aren’t giving the ice cream a great chance of freeze.

-- Start ice cream motor first – do not pour the custard in the frozen bowl before starting the ice cream maker.
+- Start ice cream motor first – Do not pour the custard in the frozen bowl before starting the ice cream maker.
 It will start freezing upon contact.
 You want the motor running and slowly pour the custard in.

-- Don’t overchurn – always error on the side of caution when it comes to churning your homemade ice cream.
+- Don’t overchurn – Always error on the side of caution when it comes to churning your homemade ice cream.
 You do not want it to be hard.
 Remember it will continue to freeze once you place in the freezer.

 Other Ice Cream Recipes

-Cookies and Cream Ice Cream
+Oreo Ice Cream

 Ingredients